Koenkk/zigbee2mqtt.io/docs/devices/MTV300E-UP.md

 ### DimmerDim (composite)
 Start the dimming loop process for the selected duration..
 Can be set by publishing to `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"dimProp": {"ul_RampContinuousDuration": VALUE, "uc_StepContinuous": VALUE}}`
-- `ul_RampContinuousDuration` (numeric): Set the duration of the ramp for the continuous variation, otherwise use 0xFFFFFFFF to use the one configured in the product. unit is ms
+- `ul_RampContinuousDuration` (numeric): Set the duration of the ramp for the continuous variation, otherwise use 0xFFFFFFFF to use the one configured in the product unit is ms
-- `uc_StepContinuous` (numeric): Set the step size, otherwise use 0xFF to use the one configured in the product..
-Value is in %. unit is s
+- `uc_StepContinuous` (numeric): Set the step size, otherwise use 0xFF to use the one configured in the product.
+Value is in % unit is s

 ### DimmerUpDown (enum)
 Dim up or Down.